KevinWorkman/StaticVoidGames/StaticVoidGames/src/main/webapp/WEB-INF/tutorialsContent/swing/actionListeners.markdown

         	frame.setVisible(true);
         }
     }

 This code now creates two JButtons and a JLabel and passes them all into the MyListener constructor.
 We then add the ActionListener to each of our JButton instances.
 Notice that we only have a single instance of MyListener!
 What would happen if we had more than one?
 (Try it and find out!)

 ### MVC

-Another way to handle multiple ActionListeners is to use MVC, or the model- view-controller pattern we discussed previously.
+Another way to handle multiple ActionListeners is to use MVC, or the model-view-controller pattern we discussed previously.
 We already have the view (the JLabel) and the controller (the JButtons and the ActionListener), so now all we need is a model.

     public class CountModel {

     	private int count = 0;